 Facial mask: coconut oil, raw honey, and lemon essential oil— Recipe here.
 You can even just put raw honey on your face which has antibiotic properties to it.
 It clears up acne very well!

 Moisturizer, Hair Conditioner, Hair Styling Gel, Skin soother, After shave— organic Aloe Vera Gel: You can get this on Amazon.
 It’s important that you get organic Aloe Vera gel that only has natural preservative ingredients in it (like the one I linked above) or you can buy 100% organic Aloe Vera Juice that has to be refrigerated.
-For face moisturizer, you can try 1:1 of Aloe Vera & Almond Oil (which is full of Vitamin E great for the skin).
-If noticing it is breaking you out, use less ratio of almond oil.
+For face moisturizer, you can try 1:1 of Aloe Vera & Argon Oil (which is full of Vitamin E great for the skin).
 I have found that this combination is the best facial moisturizer I have ever tried on my skin!!!
 You could also use it as an all over body lotion/moisturizer, but I also like to use Burts Bees lotion as well!

 Honest Company free & clear hand sanitizer or Purell Naturals hand sanitizer gel, or you can make your own hand sanitizer spray from this recipe here (which is going to be the cleaner, more natural option).